danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [mozilla-services/server-syncstorage](https://github.com/mozilla-services/server-syncstorage) - The SyncServer server software, as used by Firefox Sync
+- [PhilippFeO/recipe_selector](https://github.com/PhilippFeO/recipe_selector) - Never ever think about "What should I eat for dinner?" again and automate grocery shopping.
 - [Physton/sd-webui-prompt-all-in-one](https://github.com/Physton/sd-webui-prompt-all-in-one) - This is an extension based on sd-webui, aimed at improving the user experience of the prompt/negative prompt input box.
 It has a more intuitive and powerful input interface function, and provides auto
 - [ZhaoUncle/Awesome-Homepage](https://github.com/ZhaoUncle/Awesome-Homepage) - Here is a curated list of outstanding projects with a focus on homepage, homelab, self-hosted, startpage, single-page,  bookmark.
 - [raphaelsty/knowledge](https://github.com/raphaelsty/knowledge) - Open-source personal bookmarks search engine